devtools-html/photon/jekyll/_components/tables.md

 ![Network table](../images/components/tables/table-grid-light.png)

 <div markdown="1">
-Tables are used when data needs to be presented in a series of rows which may also posses any amount of columns.
-For large quantities of data it is recommended to include a button column header allowing users to sort the data by that specific column, as seen in the Network panel
+Tables are used when data needs to be presented in a series of rows which may also possess any amount of columns.
+For large quantities of data it is recommended to include an interactive column header allowing users to sort the data by that specific column, as seen in the Network panel.
 </div>
 </div>